p>If you are arriving at JR Shinjuku Station and wondering which exit to take, here is the short answer:

 | Kabukicho | East Exit / Central East Exit | Go down to B1F | Best for nightlife, Godzilla Head, restaurants, and entertainment streets. |

 | Golden Gai | East Exit / Central East Exit | Go down to B1F | Same general side as Kabukicho.
-Avoid exiting west by mistake. |
+Avoid exiting on the west side by mistake. |

 | Godzilla Head | East Exit / Central East Exit | Go down to B1F | Follow Kabukicho signs after leaving the station. |

-| Isetan Shinjuku | East Exit / Central East Exit | Go down to B1F | Shinjuku-sanchome Station can also be easier if you are already on the subway. |
+| Isetan Shinjuku | East Exit / Central East Exit | Go down to B1F | Shinjuku-sanchome Station can be easier if you are already on the subway. |

 | Shinjuku 3-chome | East Exit / Central East Exit | Go down to B1F | Good for shopping, restaurants, and access toward Isetan. |